 Signpath has developed a unique, patented platform technology that makes existing drugs safer by eliminating the cardiac side effects.
 This platform is referred to as the CorreQT technology.
-The CorreQT technology allows for creation of proprietary lipid based drugs which which mitigate cardiac side effects when co-administered with drugs that cause cardiotoxicity.
+The CorreQT technology allows for creation of proprietary lipid based drugs which mitigate cardiac side effects when co-administered with drugs that cause cardiotoxicity.

 One of Signpath’s CorreQT compounds, SPP4040, has been shown to mitigate the cardiomyopathy (heart muscle damage) which is a common side effect of cancer chemotherapy.
 Signpath is developing SPP4040 as a cancer supportive care drug, for protection of the heart during chemotherapy.

 Another application of the CorreQT technology is the prevention of cardiac arrhythmia, which is a common and dangerous side effect of many drugs.

 In vivo testing in rats, guinea pigs, and rabbits, has shown that administration of a CorreQT adjuvant concomitantly with a target drug which causes cardiac arrhythmia, will eliminate the dangerous arrhythmia side effect induced by the target drug.
 This mitigation of cardiac arrhythmia has been observed in conjunction with various classes of compounds, including anti-cancer agents, antibiotics, antipsychotics, antihistamines and other drugs.
 To date, the CorreQT adjuvants have been successful in eliminating QT prolongation when given in combination with every target drug tested (~50 different drugs.)

 Increasing oral doses of Moxifloxacin induced dose-dependent QTc prolongation in guinea pigs, as they do in human patients.
 (Moxifloxacin is the standard for QTc prolongation assessment in clinical trials, due to its highly predictable dose-response curve.)
 Since a 30-ms QTc prolongation increases the risk of Torsades de Pointes significantly in these animals, it was selected as the threshold for pro-arrhythmic concern.
 In identical experiments, Moxifloxacin was administered concomitantly with oral SPP4040 at a 1:1 ratio.
 The guinea pigs exhibited negligible (almost 0 ms) QT prolongation when dosed with the two compounds.